ChthonVII/guildwarslinuxinstallguide/README.md

 #### gMod:
 gMod is a simplified continuation of uMod with ongoing development since 2023. gMod removes uMod's UI, on-the-fly texture loading/unloading/reloading, texture dumping, etc. in favor of once-at-launch configuration via a simple text file.
 Consequently, gMod is more performant than either TexMod or uMod.
 Unless you need uMod's ability to load and unload mods while Guild Wars is running, gMod is probably the best choice. gMod offers two ways to "hook" Guild Wars.
 - First, you can rename `gmod.dll` to `d3d9.dll` and place it in Guild Wars' directory.
 Then start Guild Wars normally.
 (Note: On some versions of wine, the dll load order seems to be inconsistent in some weird prefix dependent way.
 If this doesn't work, try making a fresh prefix, or try a different version of wine.)
-- Second, you can inject `gmod.dll` into the Guild Wars process before it loads `dxd9.dll`.
-Unfortunately, gMod is primarily intended for use with launcher programs (GW Launcher, Daybreak) that don't work on Linux.
-But it also works with simple commandline injectors like [Injectory](https://github.com/blole/injectory).
+- Second, you can inject `gmod.dll` into the Guild Wars process before it loads `dxd9.dll`. gMod is integrated into GW Launcher (see Part 14), and also works with simple commandline injectors like [Injectory](https://github.com/blole/injectory).
 Which, assuming everything is in the Guild Wars directory, would work like this:
 ```
 WINEPREFIX=~/.wine-gw wine start /d "C:\Program Files (x86)\Guild Wars" "C:\Program Files (x86)\Guild Wars\injectory.x86.exe" -l Gw.exe -i gMod.dll
 ```